Most interesting landmarks of Easter Island

 - Ahu Te Pito Kura – near Anakena Bay.
 Interesting stone setting with large sea-wave rounded boulder in the middle.
 This is revered as the "navel of the world" – Te Pito o The Henua.
 Most likely this unusual rounded boulder was revered as a talisman of some clans.

-Described wonders of Easter Island
+Described landmarks of Easter Island

 The small Eastern Island is small in geographical sense but it has unique cultural and archaeological heritage comparable to the heritage of major world civilizations.
 The richness of local culture is illustrated by the incredible archaeological heritage – there are known more than 20,000 archaeological sites on this island which is ten times smaller than London.
 Thus, for example, there are 3,244 house foundations around the island, sometimes laid with neatly hewn stone blocks arranged in elyptic, boat-shaped form (hare paenga – higher status houses).